 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed it’s the only thing that ever has.”
 Margaret Mead.

-Could you imagine your life without the love and companionships of animals?
+Could you imagine your life without the love and companionship of animals?
 I couldn’t.

 Recently, I had the opportunity to visit and meet the staff and volunteers of one such organisation while in Thailand.
 Care for Dogs Foundation (CfD) founded by Karin Hawelka, nearly 9 years ago, has made a significant impact in the Chiang Mai area through its work with dog welfare and the population of stray street dogs.
 By working closely with monks and nuns from the nearby temples, the foundation also facilitates a program of sterilizing, rescuing and rehoming dumped puppies.
 Care for Dogs Foundation and Worldwide Veterinary Service (WVS) have recently joined forces for the benefit of animals in Thailand and around the South East Asia region and offer a “fee free” volunteer program, although donations are always appreciated.
 This is the perfect opportunity for traveler animal lovers to “give back” to the Chiang Mai community.
 Volunteers are asked to make a minimum 4-day commitment, beginning with Wednesday training, and running through to Saturday.
 If you are unable to volunteer for 4 days minimum, you are still welcome to schedule an appointment for a ‘socialization tour’ which allow visitors to learn first-hand about the work of CfD, while giving some extra “TLC” to the puppies.
 This socialisation by volunteers greatly increases their chance for a successful adoption within the Chiang Mai community.